 Grinding of teeth in toddlers is seen very commonly and parents worry about it too often.
 Most of the time grinding of teeth is seen (heard) during the night when the child is asleep.
 Commonly known as Bruxism.
 Grinding of teeth usually doesn’t cause any harm, unless continued for a very long time.

-Stress and teething are regarded as the most common reasons for grinding of teeth in toddlers, but the exact reason is still unknown.
+Stress and teething are regarded as the most common reasons for the grinding of teeth in toddlers, but the exact reason is still unknown.
 The grinding tends to reduce with time as the child grows.

-A loud creaking sound can be heard by the parent or the sibling sleeping next to the child, but the child will not be aware about it at all.
+A loud creaking sound can be heard by the parent or the sibling sleeping next to the child, but the child will not be aware of it at all.
 The jaw contracts while sleeping which causes the grinding of teeth.

 Why do Kids Grind their Teeth?

-Stress is regarded as one of the main reasons for teething, though most of the research have not been very conclusive.
+Stress is regarded as one of the main reasons for teething, though most of the research has not been very conclusive.
 Stress is believed to be the major cause both in kids as well as adults.

 Clenching the jaw while sleeping leads to sourness in the muscles and therefore tenderness in and around the joint when the child gets up in the morning.

-Stress can be of any kind, school related, peer pressure, family related, or anything that the child might not be comfortable with.
+Stress can be of any kind, school-related, peer pressure, family-related, or anything that the child might not be comfortable with.

-Teething is another reason for grinding of teeth in children.
+Teething is another reason for the grinding of teeth in children.
 During teething there might be pain and discomfort which sometimes is relieved when you apply pressure on the teeth, and thus the grinding.

-The other reason is during teething the teeth are still not aligned and therefore do not contact properly, which might cause grinding of teeth during the sleep.
+The other reason is during teething the teeth are still not aligned and therefore do not contact properly, which might cause grinding of teeth during sleep.